Entire home

 About this property

-Crotlieve, Stunning Eco Barn conversion for that Wonderful Holiday in Ireland
+Crotlieve, Cosy Eco Barn conversion for that Wonderful Holiday in Ireland

-The Eco Barn conversion surrounded with incredible scenery at the foot of the Mournes.
+Stunning Eco Barn conversion surrounded with breath taking scenery at the foot of the Mournes.

-Overlooking the Beautiful Kilbroney valley to Carlingford Lough and historic Rostrevor village, with new restaurants, old pubs and music 3 nights a week, the beautiful Fairy Glen and the wonderful Kilbroney park.
+Overlooking the beautiful Kilbroney valley to Carlingford Lough and historic Rostrevor village, with 3 new restaurants, 7 old pubs and music 3 nights a week, the beautiful Fairy Glen and wonderful Kilbroney park.

-Easy check in and make yourselves at home in a single eco dwelling, all built with care and attention to every detail, natural materials and traditional design, a home full of character and spotlessly clean.
+With easy check in to make yourselves at home in an eco dwelling, all built with care and attention to every detail, natural materials and traditional design, a home full of character and spotlessly clean.

 Extensive open plan double height living, under floor heating, wood burning stove and exposed beams.

-A private unique, secluded retreat with instant access to the forest trails, hill walking and bike trails, with wonderful scenic drives and a wealth of local places of interest and attractions to visit.
+A private unique, secluded retreat with instant access to the forest trails, hill walking and bike trails.
+Wonderful scenic drives and a wealth of local places of interest and attractions to visit.

 Ground floor.

-Glass veranda over the front door area and wc off the front hall.
-Extensive open plan double height living- kitchen and dining areas.
+Glass veranda roof over the front door area, wc off the front hall.
+Extensive open plan double height living- kitchen and dining area.
 1 double bedroom with en-suite.
 Utility room, and rear covered area with clothes line, gear racks, and bike racks.

 First floor,

-Gallery snug / tv room overlooking the great room,
+Gallery snug / tv area overlooking the great room,

 Master bedroom with en-suite, dressing room and balcony,